 Seeking Treatment For Alcohol Abuse Or Addiction

 Approximately 17 million adults have an alcohol use disorder, and one in 10 children live in a home with a parent who suffers from a drinking problem.
 Identifying and confronting that there is a problem can be a terrifying process, but help is available for those who are ready to overcome their addiction.
-Addiction Campuses has several treatment facilities in various states throughout the country.
+Vertava Health has several treatment facilities in various states throughout the country.
 Each facility offers personalized treatment plans to help individuals address and recover from an alcohol use disorder.